lingaiahdanda/sunapsis-alert-module/README.md

 please ignore the rest of the files in the repo as this is a spring boot project.

-To run the code, please pull the code to the  local machine and run the AlertService.java file
+To run the code, please pull the code to the  local machine and run the AlertService.java file separately